Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 ### Let the tests email Mandrill

-To stub out calls to the Mandrill email API, ensure you set the `DM_MANDRILL_API_KEY` environment variable to the key for preview when running the admin app.
+To stub out calls to the Mandrill email API, ensure you set the `DM_MANDRILL_API_KEY` environment variable to a test key when running the admin app.